jameshanlon1/Distributed-Systems-Assignment-1/README.md

 #### API Keys. (if completed)

 To secure the `POST` and `PUT` endpoints, API key authentication is used in the API Gateway.
 This ensures that only requests with the correct API key can interact with the endpoints.
 I use this website https://conermurphy.com/blog/build-rest-api-aws-cdk-api-gateway-lambda-dynamodb-api-key-authentication/ to help me understand how to setup rest API keys for endpoints.
+For this I use the apiKeyRequired to be true to ensure the endpoint had to use the API key.
 Below is the code implementation for setting up API keys and securing specific endpoints:

 ~~~ts
 // REST API